CodeForFtL/trolley-tracker/README.md

 `http://trolley-tracker.herokuapp.com/api/trolleys/post?lon=-80.148749&lat=26.203733&speed=40&deviceid=trolley-4`

 ## Delete Trolley Database
-**Method**: GET.
+**Method**: DELETE.
 Requires a predefined token that is stored on the server in the `config` file as a parameter in production.

 `http://trolley-tracker.herokuapp.com/api/trolleys/delete?token=delete-all-the-things`